kevinpruvost/kevinpruvost_epitech/ThirdYear/R-type/README.md

 ## Description

-The R-Type project is a "shoot them up" game, playable on networks, based on the original game design of the R-Type game, released in 1987.
+The R-Type project is a "shoot them up" game, playable on networks, based on the original game design of the [R-Type] game, released in 1987.

 For the game engine part, we chose to make a dynamic ECS architecture.
 As it was dynamic, we could add new classes and objects by loading dynamic libraries at runtime (*.dll or *.so).

+We use [Conan], as it is a cross-platform package manager for C++ projects.

 We also implemented [Google Test] & [Google Benchmark] for testing and optimizing purposes.